 What To Do After A Social Security Disability Denial

 There is a lot of information requested on an application form for Social Security Disability Insurance (SSDI).
 When you are suffering from a condition that prevents you from working, you need an ally who helps you through the SSDI application process.
-Hilado Law in Orlando helps clients with their SSDI claims and has done so for almost 30 years.
+Hilado Law in Orlando helps clients with their SSDI claims and has done so since 1993.

 Possible Reasons For Denial

 Often, first-time SSDI applications do not get accepted, even though the applicant meets the requirements of the Social Security Administration (SSA).
 Your application, though valid, could be denied due to:

 - SSA expects your disability will be less than 12 months in duration